Rihanna criticised for using Islamic Hadith during fashion show

-Rihanna has been criticised for using a song that contains a narration of the Islamic Hadith during her recent Savage X Fenty fashion show.
+Rihanna has been criticised for using a song that contains a narration from an Islamic Hadith during her recent Savage X Fenty fashion show.

 Taking place on Friday (October 2), there was a point in the singer’s show where Rico Nasty was introduced while a track called ‘Doom’ played in the background.